galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 >     - Click `Create list`
 {: .tip}

-If your fastqs are located in Shared Data, you can import them into your history as a collection as below.
+If your FASTQ files are located in Shared Data, you can import them into your history as a collection as below.

 > ### {% icon tip %} Tip: Import files from Shared Data into a collection
 >
 > - In the Menu at the top go to Shared Data > Data Libraries
-> - Locate your fastqs
+> - Locate your FASTQ files
 > - Tick the checkboxes to select the files
 > - From the **To History** menu select `as a Collection`
 > - In the pop up that appears: